hover-stop/docs/content/brand-guidelines/index.md

 #### Usage Guidelines for Secondary Colors
 - Use secondary colors to complement, not replace, the primary palette
 - Light Blue and Pale Blue work well for section backgrounds and callout boxes
-- Teal Green can be used for secondary buttons or links
+- Royal Marine Green can be used for secondary buttons or links
 - Light Sand provides a subtle alternative to white backgrounds
 - Terracotta offers an alternative accent color for highlighting important elements
 - Cool Gray is ideal for borders, dividers, and subtle UI elements